Music Camp

 Fire in the Mountain supports the local economy wherever possible with our local procurement policy and with tourism income

-Subsidised Tickets: In acknowledgement of income inequality nationwide, we would like to extend a 5% discount to this event to those who live in the county of Ceredigion Please write to camp@fireinthe mountain.co.uk so we can verify your address prior to purchasing a ticket.
+Subsidised Tickets: In acknowledgement of income inequality nationwide, we would like to extend a 5% discount on tuition fees to those who live in the county of Ceredigion.
+Please write to camp@fireinthemountain.co.uk so we can verify your address prior to purchasing a ticket.
 We cannot apply the discount after you have purchased tickets.

 Guitar: I have to put each finger down individually when making a chord.
 I can’t change chord in time to music.